 - 4) Rub.
 Then coat the meat with a thin layer of water.
 The water helps dissolve the spices.
 Sprinkle enough Meathead's Memphis Dust to coat all surfaces but not so much that the meat doesn't show through.
 That is about 2 tablespoons per side depending on the size of the slab.
-Spread the Memphis Dust on the meat and rub it in. - 5) Set up your PK for Indirect Cooking (see pg.
-03) - 6) Adjust the temp.
+Spread the Memphis Dust on the meat and rub it in.
+Some folks insist on putting the rub on the night before, but it isn't necessary. - 5) Set up your PK for Indirect Cooking (see pg.
+02) - 6) Adjust the temp.
 Preheat your PK to about 225°F and try to keep it there throughout the cook.
-Adjust the air intake vents at the Bottom Cast to control heat.
+Adjust the Air Intake CylindersTM at the Bottom Cast to control heat.
+Air Intake CylindersTM are more effective than exhaust dampers for controlling the temp because they reduce the supply of oxygen to the coals.
 Take your time getting the temp right.
 Cooking at 225°F will allow the meat to roast low and slow, liquefying the collagen in connective tissues and melting fats without getting the proteins knotted in a bunch.
 It's a magic temp that creates silky texture, adds moisture, and keeps the meat tender.
 If you can't hit 225°F, get as close as you can.
-Don't go under 200°F and try not to go over 250°F. - 7) Add Wood and Meat.
-Put a 4 oz chunk of wood directly into the coal bed.
-Close the hinge grid, and then place your ribs on the cooking surface in the cool zone.
-Using a PK Rib Rack can help to organize your ribs and increase the amount you can cook. - 8) More smoke.
+Don't go under 200°F and try not to go over 250°F. - 7) Add 4 ounces of wood at this time.
+Put it right on the hot coals.
+Resist the temptation to add more wood.
+Nothing will ruin a meal faster and waste money better than over smoked meat.
+You can always add more the next time you cook, but you cannot take it away if you over smoke. - 8) More smoke.
 When the smoke dwindles after 20 to 30 minutes, add another 4 ounces of wood.
 That's it.
-Stop adding wood and just let the ribs cook.
-If you'd like, you can re-orient the ribs about halfway through to help make sure they all cook evenly. - 9) The bend test.
-Allow 5 to 6 hours for St. Louis Cut ribs and spare ribs, or 3 to 4 hours for baby back ribs.
-The exact time will depend on how thick the slabs are and how steady you have kept the temp.
-If you use rib holders so they are crammed close to each other, add another hour.
-Then check to see if they are ready.
-I use the bend test (a.k.a. the bounce test).
-Pick up the slab with tongs and bounce it gently.
-If the surface cracks, it is ready. - 10) Sauce.
-Now paint both sides with your favorite barbecue sauce and put it directly over the hottest part of the grill for less than a minute each side to caramelize and crisp the sauce.
+Stop adding wood.
+If you have more than one slab on, halfway through the cook you will need to move the ribs closest to the fire away from the heat, and the slabs farthest from the flame in closer.
+Leave the meat side up.
+There is no need to flip the slabs.
+You can peek if you must, but don't leave the Top Cast open for long. - 9) The Texas Crutch.
+This trick involves wrapping the slab in foil with about an ounce of water for up to an hour to speed cooking and tenderize a bit.
+Almost all competition cooks use the crutch to get an edge.
+But the improvement is really slight and I never bother for backyard cooking.
+If you crutch too long you can turn the meat to mush and time in foil can soften the bark and remove a lot of rub.
+I recommend it only for competition when the tiniest improvement can mean thousands of dollars.
+Skip it and you'll still have killer ribs.
+But if you've seen it on TV and must try it, click here to learn more about The Texas Crutch.